roonyh/node-get-give/doc/post.md

 Now contents of the loaded module are put inside a function.
 This function calls itself.

-This fixes `node-get` and gives me the desired output.
+This fixes `node-get`'s scope problem so I get the desired output.

 ```
 $ node node-get.js hello.js
 hello world!
-hello, I am a dog named Tom
+hello, I am a cat named Tom
-hello, I am a cat named Jerry
+hello, I am a mouse named Jerry
 ```

 ### `get` relative paths

 So now my module system is working pretty well.
 Currently, my Hello-Tom&Jerry project's and `node-get`s files are all in the same directory.
-I'll tidy up things a bit by moving the example project's files into a directory named example.
+I'll tidy up things a bit by moving the example project's files into a directory aptly named 'example'.
 ```
 ├── example
 │   ├── cat.js